Gnanas458/Project_Tennis_Data/README.md

 Then I loaded the data which I fetched from API to the tables Then I worked on the SQL queries as per the questions assigned Then I built an app to showcase my project using streamlit.

+I used ipynb format to do this project, so that it was easierfor me to see the results after applying each steps. since we are working with large set of data I thought it would be better working in ipynb file format.